sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

       root@sonic:/home/cisco#
 ```
 #### Pass/Fail Criteria
- * Verify Ping works to all the mid plane ip listed in the api output
+ * Verify Ping works to all the mid plane ip listed in the ansible inventory file for the testbed.

 ### 1.6 Check DPU shutdown and power up individually

 #### Steps
- * Get the number of DPU modules from PMON APIs - get_num_modules()
+ * Get the number of DPU modules from Ansible inventory file for the testbed.
  * Use command `config chassis modules shutdown <DPU_Number>` to shut down individual DPU
  * Use command `show chassis modules status` to show DPU status
  * Use command `config chassis modules startup <DPU_Number>` to power up individual DPU